Vanda luzonica

 This is typically a plant of the Deltoglossa section.
 The plants are large and robust, with broad strap-like leaves and flowers bearing a delta-shaped lip, as well as a short, fleshy, trilobed column.

-Vanda luzonica was once considered a variety of Vanda suavis (Vanda tricolor var. suavis).
+Vanda luzonica is often confused with Vanda suavis (Vanda tricolor var. suavis).
 These taxa originate from geographically distant regions.
-The flowers may show some morphological similarities and a color pattern that could lead to confusion, but the differences are clear and consistent.
+The flowers may show some morphological similarities and a color pattern that can lead to confusion, but the differences are clear and consistent.

 The elegance of Vanda luzonica has naturally led breeders to use it extensively in hybridization.
 Thus, Vanda luzonica is a major contributor to pink to red hybrids, transmitting strong pigmentation and a characteristic pattern.
 Its color is dominant over several generations and can be found up to six generations deep in certain hybrid lines.
 Even more notably, this pigmentation tends to dominate other colors, particularly yellow and brown tones.